 Crisis Help After Hours

-Our After Hours line is available from 5:00 PM to 8:30 AM on weekdays and 24/7 on weekends and holidays by calling 415-422-6352 and pressing 2 when prompted for a free mental health consultation by and support from a professional counselor.
+- The CAPS After Hours line is available from 5:00 PM to 8:30 AM on weekdays and 24/7 on weekends and holidays by calling 415-422-6352 and pressing 2 when prompted for a free mental health consultation by and support from a professional counselor.

-Our All Hours line (855-531-0761) provides free support and consultation to USF students who attend campus locations other than Hilltop; this number is available 24 hours daily including weekends and most holidays.
+- The CAPS All Hours line (855-531-0761) provides free support and consultation to USF students who attend campus locations other than Hilltop; this number is available 24 hours daily including weekends and most holidays.

 Ongoing and Specialty Therapy Services

 If you are a USF student who needs more information or assistance with finding referrals off campus for therapy and mental health medication services, contact Case Management, which is part of the Office of the Dean of Students.
 Case Management offers detailed information about the referral process and support to students.
-Weekly drop-in hours for referral assistance are held on Thursdays between 10:30 am and 12:30 pm in UC 505.
+Weekly drop-in hours for referral assistance are held on Thursdays between 10:30 am and 12:30 pm at UC 505.
 If you need additional information or support after reviewing the Case Management website, please email firstname.lastname@example.org.